US: Big drop in migrant kids at largest emergency shelter

 SAN DIEGO (AP) — The number of migrant children housed at the Biden administration's largest emergency shelter for those who crossed the U.S.-Mexico border alone has dropped by more than 40% since mid-June, a top U.S. official said Monday, touting progress at the facility that has been criticized by child welfare advocates.

-Health and Human Services Secretary Xavier Becerra told reporters that 790 boys are now housed at Fort Bliss Army base in El Paso, Texas, and the last girl left Monday.
-He did not say whether all the girls were reunited with relatives in the U.S., were sent to licensed facilities or if some were transferred to another unlicensed, emergency shelter that the government has opened as record numbers of unaccompanied children cross the border.
+Health and Human Services Secretary Xavier Becerra told reporters that 790 boys were housed at Fort Bliss Army base in El Paso, Texas, and the last girl left Monday.
+All the girls were reunited either with relatives in the U.S. or a sponsor such as a family friend or sent to licensed facilities, which have a higher standard of care, according to the agency responsible for caring for migrant children.

 In mid-June, the administration reported about 2,000 boys and girls were at the Fort Bliss facility amid child welfare advocates' concerns about inadequate conditions.
-It May, more than 4,400 children were housed at the large-scale facility.
+A high of 4,800 children were housed there in May.

-Becerra said his agency, which is responsible for caring for migrant children, is now evaluating whether some of the emergency shelters can be closed.
-But he declined to say whether Fort Bliss would be among them.
+Becerra said his agency was evaluating whether it can close some of the emergency shelters that the government opened in the spring as record numbers of unaccompanied children crossed the border.
+He declined to say whether Fort Bliss would be among them.

 “Because we’ve been successful in managing the flow, we are prepared to begin the demobilization of several of our emergency intake sites,” Becerra said.